 The majority of pedestrian street crossings occur at intersections, and the quality of these crossings varies by location.
 Marked crosswalks and curb ramps exist at many intersections within downtown Sisters and in areas outside the downtown that were built or rebuilt after 1999.
 These crosswalks vary in design and are primarily located at intersections near the schools and other pedestrian trip generators.
-Marking of intersections along lower-order streets varies by location, and outside of downtown Sisters, most intersections either lack curb ramps, have existing ramps that are in poor condition or may lack curbs and sidewalks all together.
+Marking of intersections along lower-order streets varies by location, and outside of downtown Sisters, most intersections either lack curb ramps or may lack curbs and sidewalks all together.